teracow/googliser/README.md

 Number of download retries for each image.
 Default is 3.
 Maximum is 100.

 `-R [PRESET]` or `--recent [PRESET]`
 Only get images published this far back in time.
-Default is any.
+Default is 'any'.
 Preset values are:

 - `any`
 - `hour`